-The December 2018 - February 2019 newsletter includes stories on: Stopping domestic violence The Bulli Medical Practice Weight Management Program and alternatives for weight loss Immunistation update Updated GP availability Staff and community news and more.
-You can collect your copy at reception, or download the Summer Newsletter 2019 here.
+The March - May 2019 newsletter includes stories on: Melanoma March AGPAL accreditation Traveller’s diarrhoea Updated GP availability Staff and community news and more.
+You can collect your copy at reception, or download the Autumn Newsletter 2019 here.
 For past newsletters, please visit our Newsletter Page.

 Melanoma March is a family friendly event to raise awareness and funds for melanoma research and treatment.
 The Illawarra Melanoma March is at Stuart Park from 7.30am on Sunday 10 March.
 About Melanoma Melanoma is a form of cancer that develops in the skin’s pigment cells (melanocytes).
 It is the most serious form of skin cancer and can grow very quickly and spread to other parts of the body if left untreated.
 ‘Australia has the highest incidence of melanoma in the world.
 On average, 30 Australians will be diagnosed with melanoma every day,’ said Dr Michael Hanson.
 ‘The good news [...]